Science fiction author Ray Bradbury dead at 91

 Like "The Illustrated Man," another of his best-known works, "The Martian Chronicles" was a collection of related stories.

-In a career spanning more than seventy years, other well-known titles include "Dandelion Wine," "I Sing the Body Electric" and "From the Dust Returned" and he wrote hundreds of short stories as well as numerous poems, essays, operas, plays, teleplays and screenplays.
+Other well-known titles include "Dandelion Wine," "I Sing the Body Electric" and "From the Dust Returned."

 LECTURED AT NASA

-"Fahrenheit 451" was made into a movie by French director Francois Truffaut while Bradbury wrote the movie version of "Something Wicked This Way Comes" and "The Martian Chronicles" became a television mini-series.
-He also wrote the screenplay for John Huston's 1956 film adaptation of "Moby Dick."
+"Fahrenheit 451" was made into an movie by French director Francois Truffaut while Bradbury wrote the movie version of "Something Wicked This Way Comes" and "The Martian Chronicles" became a television mini-series.

 Because of his visionary thinking, NASA brought Bradbury in to lecture astronauts, Disney consulted with him while designing its futuristic Epcot Center in Florida and shopping mall developers sought his input.

-He was awarded the 2000 National Book Foundation Medal for Distinguished Contribution to American Letters, the 2004 National Medal of Arts and the 2007 Pulitzer Prize Special Citation.
-He won an Emmy Award for his teleplay adaptation of his 1972 novel, "The Halloween Tree."

-President Barack Obama said in a statement that Bradbury's "gift for storytelling reshaped our culture and expanded our world" and his influence would inspire generations to come, while film director Steven Spielberg called the writer "my muse for the better part of my sci-fi career."
+In 2004 U.S. President George W. Bush presented Bradbury with the National Medal of Arts.

-Bradbury, who suffered a stroke in 1999 and ended up using a wheelchair, and his wife, Maggie, who died in 2003, had four children.
+Bradbury, who suffered a stroke in 1999, and his wife, Maggie, who died in 2003, had four children.

-"His legacy lives on in his monumental body of books, film, television and theater, but more importantly, in the minds and hearts of anyone who read him, because to read him was to know him.
-He was the biggest kid I know," his grandson, Danny Karapetian, told sci-fi website io9.com.

-Other tributes began pouring in from fellow authors and fans on Twitter such as sci-fi author Paul McAuley, who said Bradbury "scared and astonished my childhood self, and alchemized pulp SF into literature but never forgot its roots."

 "The great fun in my life has been getting up every morning and rushing to the typewriter because some new idea has hit me," he said on his 80th birthday.

-(Additional reporting by Daniel Trotta; Writing by Bill Trott and Christine Kearney; Editing by Anthony Boadle and M.D.
-Golan)
+(Reporting by Christine Kearney and Daniel Trotta; Writing by Bill Trott; Editing by Anthony Boadle)